SauloSilva/747-400/README.md

 In order to use this branch

-MacOS libraries are not built yet, if a Mac developer wishes to help out, the source code for xlua with some fixes is here: https://github.com/mSparks43/XLua/tree/master
+MacOS libraries are not tested much yet, if a Mac developer wishes to help out, the source code for xlua with some fixes is here: https://github.com/mSparks43/XLua/tree/master

-And xtlua
+XTlua is described here

 https://forums.x-plane.org/index.php?/forums/topic/209883-xtlua-parallel-lua-for-complex-aircraft-systems/

-is here:
+source is here:

 https://github.com/mSparks43/XLua/tree/xTLua